Electrical engineers design, construct and manufacture electrical systems. They also maintain, operate and manage these systems.

 - an electrical engineering technician.

-Electrical engineers must have normal colour vision, as electrical components are often colour-coded.
+Electrical engineers need to have normal colour vision, as electrical components are often colour-coded.

 Find out more about training